Login to Bondmason

 We target a better return with lower risks: We seek to minimise risk by minimising losses and aim to enable our clients to generate gross returns of 8.0%+ p.a.3 We do this through:

 We have a wealth of investment experience: We are a specialist team with a combined investment experience of over 50 years.

 We invest in every single loan ourselves: We hand-pick loan investments and invest in every loan before making it available to our clients.

 We believe security and trust are integral to success: We operate alongside a strict code of ethical conduct, putting our clients’ financial security at the centre of everything that we do.

 We have a wider access to P2P loan investments.
 We are able to give our clients access to a broader range of investments linked to P2P loans than are available from a single platform.

 For further information about investing through BondMason:

-3Your returns: BondMason clients have achieved a net return of 7.93% since April 2015.
-We estimate clients can achieve a 7.0%+ return in 90%+ of cases.
+3Your returns: BondMason clients have achieved an average gross return in excess of 8.0%p.a. since April 2015.
+We estimate clients can achieve a 8.0%+ gross return in 90%+ of cases.
 Your capital is at risk and BondMason is not covered by the FSCS.
 For full Terms and Conditions and Disclaimer please visit BondMason.